avaish/ai-dating/sandbox/ai-dating/README.md

 ## Technical Infrastructure

 A good place to start is with `docker-compose.yaml`.
-This shows the three services that we run nginx, db, and ai-dating. nginx is our proxy, postgres is our db, and ai-dating is Python Flask App.
+This shows the three services that we run nginx, db, and ai-dating. nginx is our proxy, postgres is our db, and ai-dating is Python Fast API App.

 From here, looking at the `Dockerfile` will show the entrypoint for our Flask App.